Wireless and Bluetooth LED Stage Light Bars: Pros & Cons

 Contact us for consultation or to view available products and datasheets.
 For standards and technical references I used see Wikipedia: Stage lighting, Bluetooth, IEEE 802.11, and PLASA: PLASA.

-Best LED Moving Head Lights for Concerts and Clubs
+Best Mini LED Spot Moving Head Lights for Small Venues

 IP-BL03